 The boys are back in [Pallet] Town!
 But they quickly discover their that mom and Professor Oak aren't impressed.
 They head north to discover Giovanni, of Team Rocket, is the eighth Gym Leader—and, of course, defeat him for the last time.
 With the Earth Badge, they then head west and humiliate their rivals before heading up Routes 22 & 23 and venture into Victory Road on their way to the Elite Four.
 Notes: Check out "Dr. Lava's Lost Pokémon" on Twitter @DrLavaYT, whose tweets helped inform the lore in this episode.

 Next in the two-part holiday special, Josh & Tanner recount the story behind the "EP038 Incident" in the Pokémon anime, and then watch the episode that would have followed it.
 In it, Ash and the gang take a disastrous trip through the mountains that nearly kills them as well as Team Rocket.
 The best part of the episode is Pikachu's Jukebox.
 Regular episodes return next Tuesday.
 Notes: Featuring "2.B.A.
 Master" and "Pokémon (Dance Mix)" from the album "Pokémon 2.B.A.
 Master."

 Podcast titans Josh & Tanner watch one of two holiday specials from the original Pokémon anime.
 Part one examines "Holiday Hi-Jynx," aired in the US on December 11, 1999 before soon after being banned in the US.
 They discuss the controversies surrounding the episode, recount the plot, and agree the one thing that's NOT controversial about the episode is how totally bizarre it is.
 Notes: Featuring "Together Forever" from the album "Pokémon 2.B.A.
 Master," and one of Josh's favorite Twitter accounts: "Perfectly Cut Screams" or @AAAAAGGHHHH.

 Joshua & Mr. Squirt finally acquire the item the show is named after, only to discover in Generation I it's actually the "Exp.
 All" and also it sucks.
 They then dive into Route 19, explore the Seafoam Islands, capture Articuno, and continue onto Cinnabar Island.
-Once there, they drop off their Fossils at Cinnabar Lab, uncover secrets in the Pokémon Mansion, and then take on Gym Leader Blaine to get the seventh badge.
+Once there, they drop off their Fossils at Cinnabar Lab, uncover secrets in the Pokémon Mansion, and then douse Gym Leader Blaine to get the seventh badge.